error418/codeperlen/README.md

 ```

-Valid years (according to this method) would be:
+Valid years (according to this method) are:

 `KITTY`, `10000`, `500`, `-2000`, `1000 a.d.`